 These impulses are not helpful!
 Review is the most important step in your study process.
 It is how you learn and improve.

-As a brief review, there are 3 types of ACT Science Passages:
+As a brief review, there are three types of ACT Science Passages:

 - 3 Data Representation Passages